 Must be filled 2/3 full.

-Pearl Top
+Pearl Top (PPT) Tube

 Not as common of a tube to use.
 Used for collection of plasma for molecular (PCR) tests.

-CBCs cannot be run on centrifuged blood.
+DO NOT SPIN.
+Must be run on whole blood.

 Gray Top Tube

-The sodium fluoride in the tube preserves the glucose by preventing the breakdown of sugar.
+The Sodium Fluoride in the tube preserves the glucose by preventing the breakdown of sugar.
 It can preserve the glucose for 3 days.

 Lactic acid tests can be run off gray tubes but must be drawn without stasis (without a tourniquet).
 Abnormal lactic acid can mean the body is not receiving proper oxygenation.